Keysight/Jlsca/README.md

 ## Conditional averaging and potential other post processors

-Conditional averaging [1] is implemented as a trace post processor that is configured in the "trs" object as follows:
+Conditional averaging [Conditional averaging](https://eprint.iacr.org/2013/794.pdf) is implemented as a trace post processor that is configured in the "trs" object as follows:
 ```
 setPostProcessor(trs, CondAvg, getNumberOfAverages(params))
 ```